Carnegie Endowment for International Peace: James C. Gaither Junior Fellows Program

 Extensive Description

 What is the James C. Gaither Junior Fellows Program?
 Through the James C. Gaither Junior Fellows program, the Carnegie Endowment for International Peace offers approximately 14 one-year fellowships to uniquely qualified graduating seniors and individuals who have graduated during the past academic year.
 The Program is designed to provide a substantive work experience for Junior Fellows who have a serious career interest in international affairs.
 They work as research assistants to Carnegie’s senior scholars in Washington, DC on a full-time basis.
-Junior Fellows will begin working on September 1, 2023, and they will work through June 30, 2024.
-Some fellowships may extend through August 31, 2024 through mutual agreement between the program and the junior fellow.
+Junior Fellows will begin working on September 1 and they will work through June 30.
+Some fellowships may extend through August 31 through mutual agreement between the program and the Junior Fellow.

 Salary and Housing: The annual salary is $45,000 subject to federal, state and local taxes.
 A generous benefits package is provided, including medical, dental and life insurance as well as vacation leave.
 In addition, Gaither Junior Fellows will be provided up to $1,500.00 in relocation support but are otherwise responsible for their own housing arrangements.